KarchinLab/HotMAPS/README.md

 ## Installation

 Clone the HotMAPS2 repository to your local machine.
 HotMAPS2 provides a Conda environment file, hotmaps.yml, which lists all necessary packages.
-Anaconda and Snakemake are required to run HotMAPS2.
+Anaconda and Snakemake are required to run HotMAPS2 pipelines.

 ## Usage
 ### Input